-- Characterizing the effect of the organic plume on the behavior of radionuclides in terms of: - o solubility (limitation of solubility increase), - $\circ$ sorption (limitation of retention decrease) in terms of Kd values. - retention of potentially C-bearing organic molecules (determined in CAST project) in cementitious environments in the case of specific waste. - This projects aims to: - o reduce the uncertainties on the current knowledge (mainly Kd values), - improve the knowledge on the known organic molecules present in degradation solutions (not considered so far) with their complexing properties: better definition of the organic inventory regarding the waste and the concrete vault (geological and surface repositories).
+- Characterizing the effect of the organic plume on the behavior of radionuclides in terms of: - o solubility (limitation of solubility increase), - o sorption (limitation of retention decrease) in terms of Kd values. - o retention of potentially C-bearing organic molecules (determined in CAST project) in cementitious environments in the case of specific waste. - This project has: - o reduced the uncertainties on the current knowledge (mainly Kd values), - o improved the knowledge on the known organic molecules present in degradation solutions (not considered so far) with their complexing properties: better definition of the organic inventory regarding the waste and the concrete vault (geological and surface repositories).

-CORI has established a focused Workplan based on the three identified RD&D Tasks given above.
-In order to perform cutting-edge research and make best use of available resources, it was essential to focus and not to investigate a too broad set of topics.
-It was therefore decided that CORI will NOT study several other related topics like microbial degradation of organics, bitumised waste, iron corrosion in cementitious environments, work related to the conditioning of waste in cement materials or studies on natural organics present in certain host-rocks.
+CORI had established a focused Workplan based on the three identified RD&D Tasks given above.
+To perform cutting-edge research and make best use of available resources, it was essential to focus and not to investigate a too broad set of topics.
+It was therefore decided from the start that CORI will NOT study several other related topics like microbial degradation of organics, bitumised waste, iron corrosion in cementitious environments, work related to the conditioning of waste in cement materials or studies on natural organics present in certain host-rocks.
 Studies primarily targeting to derive new thermodynamic data for databases were not included, although it is acknowledged that complete and reliable thermodynamic data and databases are essential.
 The limited modelling performed within CORI is necessary to analyse and systematize the new experimental data and findings from CORI in the RD&D Tasks.
 CORI does not perform any PA related modelling studies.
-These limitations regarding the scope of CORI is also reflected in the SOTA document prepared, which focusses on the main topics addressed in CORI and thus cannot at all be considered a comprehensive exhaustive survey of all relevant topics.
+These limitations regarding the scope of CORI is also reflected in the initial and updated SOTA document prepared, which focus on the main topics addressed in CORI and thus cannot at all be considered a comprehensive exhaustive survey of all relevant topics.